 9. Enjoy a sunset dinner cruise.

 Romance, ambiance, Idaho beauty, delicious food, panoramic views, and great company all make for a stellar evening on Payette Lake with McCall Lake Cruises.
-Here, wildlife watching oppoties are plentiful, as is the wonderful feeling of beign right on the water --but let's be real.
+Here, wildlife watching opportunities are plentiful, and the wonderful feeling of being right on the water is unmatched.
+But let's be real.
 You're there for the magical sunsets!
 Private, daytime, and themed tours are available as well.
+If you're a northern Idahoan, Lake Coeur d'Alene and Pend Oreille offer cruise options as well.

 10. Stargaze at the Bruneau Observatory.